-- 1. Turn off your computer and unplug the power cord. - Gently remove the battery from the battery holder and wait for one minute.
-(Or use a metal object like a screwdriver to touch the positive and negative terminals of the battery holder, making them short for 5 seconds.) - 3.
-Replace the battery. - Plug in the power cord and restart your computer.
+- 1. Turn off your computer and unplug the power cord. - 2.
+Unplug the the battery cable from the battery cable header and wait for one minute. - 3.
+Plug in the battery cable. - 4.
+Plug in the power cord and restart your computer.

-- Always turn off your computer and unplug the power cord before replacing the battery. - Replace the battery with an equivalent one.
-Damage to your devices may occur if the battery is replaced with an incorrect model. - Contact the place of purchase or local dealer if you are not able to replace the battery by yourself or uncertain about the battery model. - When installing the battery, note the orientation of the positive side (+) and the negative side (-) of the battery (the positive side should face up). - Used batteries must be handled in accordance with local environmental regulations.
+- · Always turn off your computer and unplug the power cord before replacing the battery. - Replace the battery with an equivalent one.
+Damage to your devices may occur if the battery is replaced with an incorrect model. - Contact the place of purchase or local dealer if you are not able to replace the battery by yourself or uncertain about the battery model. - Used batteries must be handled in accordance with local environmental regulations.

-14) CLR CMOS (Clear CMOS Jumper)
+18) CLR_CMOS (Clear CMOS Jumper)